aws-solutions-library-samples/guidance-for-digital-assets-on-aws/analytics/consumer/schema/eth.md

 # Database eth

 This schema follows the table/field structure of the open-source project ethereum-etl (https://github.com/blockchain-etl/ethereum-etl).

-All data is sourced from Erigon node (2022.08.3).
+All data is sourced from Erigon node (v2022.09.03) with Lighthouse (v3.1.0) CL.

+Currently new data is delivered in each table folder every night ~01:45 am UTC as one Parquet file per day "part-NNNNN-*.snappy.parquet".
+Depending on feedback, intraday files can be provided.

 ## Table blocks